 MCOM 638 MANAGING COMMUNICATION IN A CULTURALLY DIVERSE SOCIETY (3)

 Study of the complexities of managing integrated communication in a society composed of diverse audiences including cultural, ethnic, physical, life style, religious and racial diversity.
-Prerequisite: Student must have graduate standing.
+Prerequisites: program admission or consent of department.

 MCOM 639 MASS COMMUNICATION AND CULTURE (3)